PacktPublishing/Streaming-Data-Solutions-with-Amazon-Kinesis/README.md

 | Multiple consumers | Yes| No| 3 destination per application | Yes – up to 50 | Yes|  Yes | No | No | Yes | No |
 |Row/object size | 1 MB | Destination row/object size | 512 KB | Configurable | 1 second|  1MB default Configurable | 256 KB | 256 KB | 256 KB | 256 KB |

-*Note: AWS is constaintly releasing new services and features and this table may not be accurate.*
+*Note: AWS is constantly releasing new services and features and this table may not be accurate.*

 Based on:
 * https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html